Brazil Livelihood Program – VCU.br

 Brazil is the perfect location for such a program.
 It has one of the most diverse community media scenes in the world and yet little focus on community media as a way to generate income.
 Video Volunteers wants to fill this gap.

-VCU.br worked with favela youth who already had basic media training from NGO workshops yet had failed to find jobs in the media.
-The aim was to give these youth the skills they need to compete in a competitive media market, and to help them become entrepreneurs.
+The program works with favela youth who already had media training.
+The aim is to give these youth the skills they need to compete in a competitive media market.
+They need to be entrepreneurs.

-By the end of one year, the members of VCU.br decided to form a community media collective where the entrepreneurs pool their resources and work together on pursuing clients and executing projects.
-The young people were able to able generate a significant percentage of their incomes from media work after the training.
+The model that emerged at the end of the 1st years is one of a community media collective where the entrepreneurs pool their resources and work together on pursuing clients and executing projects.
+This collective is working successfully to generate a large percentage of its members’ incomes.

 - Project Overview

 - Rethinking Disadvantage: Community Producers as Entrepreneurs

 - Being an Activist and Chasing a Profit: A Contradiction?

 - The results: a model of community media entrepreneurship